Frequently Asked Questions

 Who owns Phoenix Trotting Park?

 According to public records, the Trotting Park is owned by Roles Inn of America.
 They currently operate the Cotton Lane RV Resort on the southern edge of the property.

 Can I visit the Trotting Park?

-NO. The Trotting Park is on private land and visitors are not allowed.
-The facility itself was demolished in September 2017 and no longer exists.
+NO. The Trotting Park was on private land and visitors are not allowed.
+The facility was demolished entirely in September 2017 and no longer exists.

 Why is the Trotting Park significant?